A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 Room service

-Wi-Fi available throughout
+Wi-Fi available everywhere

 Restaurant